CV page

 Presentation

-Weeds are a major cause of crop yield losses through competition for resources.
-Many dominant weeds of agriculture are able to adapt quickly to attempts to manage them, for example through evolution or herbicide resistance or phenotypic alterations to tolerate or avoid attempts at physical control.
-My work at SLU involves both examining the behaviour of weed communities and their response and adaptation to management factors, and considering novel methods to reduce their detriment for crop yield, chiefly through my background in chemical ecology.
+Weeds are a major cause of crop yield losses.
+Many dominant weeds of agriculture are able to adapt quickly to attempts to manage them, for example through evolution of herbicide resistance, or phenotypic alterations to tolerate or avoid attempts at physical control.
+My work at SLU as a member of the Weed Ecology and Management Group involves examining the behaviour of weed communities and their response and adaptation to management factors, and considering novel methods to reduce their detriment for crop yield.

 Background

-- 2023- Postdoctoral Researcher in Crop Production Ecology, SLU, Sweden.
+- 2023- current- Postdoctoral Researcher in Crop Production Ecology, SLU, Sweden.

 - 2017-2022- PhD in Biointeractions and Crop Protection, Rothamsted Research/ University of Nottingham, UK.